Black vine weevil (Otiorhynchus sulcatus)

 Apply foliar sprays at night, usually between dusk and midnight, on warm, calm evenings when adult weevils are on foliage and feeding.
 Control is usually poor when applied by day or on cold or windy nights.

-- azadirachtin (Neemix and other brands)-Consult label for rate.
+- azadirachtin (Ecozin Plus and other brands)-Consult label for rate.
 Some formulations are OMRI-listed for organic use.

 - Beauveria bassiana (Mycotrol and other brands)-Consult label for rate.
 Some formulations are OMRI-listed for organic use.

-- bifenthrin (Brigade and other brands) at 0.05 to 0.1 lb ai/a.
-This is a legal pesticide use even though root weevils may not be listed on the label.
+- bifenthrin (Brigade and other brands) at 0.033 to 0.1 lb ai/A. This is a legal pesticide use even though root weevils may not be listed on the label.
 Toxic to bees; do not apply when bees are foraging.

-- esfenvalerate (Asana XL) at 0.05 lb ai/a.
-PHI 14 days.
+- esfenvalerate (Asana XL) at 0.05 lb ai/A. PHI 14 days.
 Do not apply when bees are foraging.
 Label allows use for weevil control in Washington and Oregon only.
+Restricted use pesticide.

-- zeta-cypermethrin (Mustang) at 0.05 lb ai/a.
+- zeta-cypermethrin (Mustang)-Rates may vary; check label for rate.
 PHI 1 day.
 Toxic to bees; do not apply when bees are foraging.
 Restricted use pesticide.